leex279/task-list-advanced/README.md

 -   **GitHub Repository URL:** The URL of the GitHub repository where community task lists are stored.
 -   **GitHub Task Lists URL:** The API URL for fetching the list of available task lists from the GitHub repository.
 -   **GitHub Raw Content Base URL:** The base URL for fetching the raw content of individual task list JSON files.
+-   **Google API Key:** The API key for accessing the Google Gemini API.

-These settings are used to fetch and display the community task lists in the `TaskListSelector` component.
+These settings are used to fetch and display the community task lists in the `TaskListSelector` component and to generate task lists with Google Gemini.

 ### Environment Variables